DiseaseTranscriptomicsLab/markeR/README.md

 violin plots may not always be the best choice.
 In such cases, users can set`method = "all"` to generate a summary heatmap.
 The function will return one heatmap per gene set, with rows corresponding to all possible combinations of values in the `GroupingVariable`.
+In parenthesis is represented the p-value, adjusted using the `BH` method, and corrected by contrast and signature.

 ``` r
 PlotScores(data = counts_example,